erlang/otp/INSTALL.md

     if possible)
   * `--{enable,disable}-hipe`: HiPE support (enabled by default on supported platforms)
-  * `--disable-erlang-mandir`: No private Erlang mandir, i.e., the common mandir under `--prefix`, or `--mandir` will be used
   * `--enable-darwin-universal`: Build universal binaries on darwin i386.
   * `--enable-darwin-64bit`: Build 64bit binaries on darwin
   * `--enable-m64-build`: Build 64bit binaries using the -m64 flag to (g)cc